Mongolian Air Force: Cold War

 By 1966 the first S-75 Dvina SAM units entered service, and the air force was renamed the Air Force of the Mongolian People's Republic.
 The MiG-15UTI and MiG-17 the first combat jet aircraft in the Mongolian inventory, entered service in 1970 and by the mid-1970s was joined by 25 MiG-21s, Mi-8s and Ka-26s.
 Jügderdemidiin Gürragchaa, the first Mongolian to fly into space, was born on 5 December 1947, in the Gurvan-Bulak settlement of Bulgan Province, into the family of a cattle-breeder.
 He graduated from a military school of aircraft technicians in the Soviet Union.
 In 1972 he was enrolled at the Zhukovsky Air Force Academy.
 After graduating from the academy, he worked as an aircraft equipment engineer in an air squadron of the Mongolian People's Army.
 In 1978, Jugderdemidiyn Gurragchaa started training at Gagarin cosmonauts' training center and completed a course of training under the Intercosmos program.
 His flight with Vladimir Dzhanibekov on Soyuz 39 as a Research Cosmonaut, launched 22 March 1981, lasted 7 days, 20 hours, 42 minutes, 3 seconds.
-He was later became the head of a scientific institute in Ulan Bator and eventually Mongolian Minister of Defence.
+He later became the head of a scientific institute in Ulan Bator and eventually Mongolian Minister of Defence.

 The Civil Air Transport Administration, responsible for Mongolian Airlines (MIAT), was thought to be affiliated with the air force.
 All airline pilots had military ranks, and they flew Soviet-built transport aircraft on crop dusting, forest and steppe fire patrol, and air ambulance missions.
 During the mid-1960s the USSR assisted the People's Republic of Mongolia in setting up an air defense system, which also was closely coordinated with the Soviet Air Defence Forces.